moby/moby/docs/sources/installation/mac.md

 ### Mount a volume on the container

 When you start `boot2docker`, it automatically shares your `/Users` directory with the VM.
-You can use this share to mount directories onto your container.
+You can use this share point to mount directories onto your container.
 The next exercise demonstrates how to do this.

 1. Change to your user `$HOME` directory.